 - Pull the air ducts that connect to the engine cover.
 Grab the engine cover on both sides and pull it straight up.
 It is help in place with 4 clips.

 - Remove engine cover.
 All you need to do is grab the cover on both sides and lift it up.
 It’s held in place with 4 clips only.
 No screws or bolts.

 - Locate the transmission fill tube.
 It is located between the firewall and the engine.
 It is kind of hidden so look carefully.
 Be careful not to mistake the engine oil tube with the transmission tube.

 - Remove the transmission fill tube cap.
-First you will need to brake off the transmission red lock pin.
+First, you will need to brake off the transmission red lock pin.
 This is what it looks like.
 You will have to brake off the red lock pin before you can pull out the black cap you see below.
 If you don’t have the red lock pin that means that someone has checked the fluid before and didn’t install the red lock pin.

-- Place the car in R or D. You can place the shiffter in reverse or drive possition.
+- Place the car in R or D. You can place the shifter in reverse or drive position.
 Make sure to press the parking/emergency brakes.
 We would prefer to put the car in reverse.
 It would be wise to have someone stay in the car and hold the brakes while you check the fluid level or make sure to place some block behind the wheel.
 You don’t want to rely on the parking brakes only.